shadowsocks/shadowsocks-org/src/content/en/about/01-contributors.md

 [@librehat]

-The maintainer of shadowsocks-qt and libQtShadowsocks
+The maintainer of shadowsocks-qt5 and libQtShadowsocks

 ## Other Contributors